-- Two commenters expressed concerns that the SMI subpopulation is being captured in existing measures already, and adding a subset will increase the burden of data collection and lessen room for quality improvement activities.
-They urged the committee to recommend that the subpopulation measures be stratified into the current measures before endorsement.
+• Two commenters expressed concerns that the SMI subpopulation is being captured in existing measures already, and adding a subset will increase the burden of data collection and lessen room for quality improvement activities.
+They urged the Committee to recommend that the subpopulation measures be stratified into the current measures before endorsement.
 The developer responded with: Thank you.
 We agree that some measures are amenable to stratification by different factors including chronic conditions, such as serious mental illness.
 However, these conditions often do not have sufficient sample size in most measures to draw attention to known disparities in care and identify successful efforts to improve quality and accountability.
 Our panels recommended that a stand-alone measure of poor HbA1c control adapted from a related measure was the best approach for this population.
-We differ in the viewpoint that adding a separate measure focused on the vulnerable SMI population lessens room for quality improvement activities, and suggest that this approach actually opens the door for these QI activities and related accountability. - During their deliberations, the committee discussed the possible data collection burden of endorsing these measures.
-The committee agreed that the measures focus on a high risk subpopulation of people with serious mental illness who have a higher risk of diabetes and for whom there is evidence of disparity in treatment compared to the general population.
+We differ in the viewpoint that adding a separate measure focused on the vulnerable SMI population lessens room for quality improvement activities, and suggest that this approach actually opens the door for these QI activities and related accountability.

+During their deliberations, the Committee discussed the possible data collection burden of endorsing these measures.
+The Committee agreed that the measures focus on a high risk subpopulation of people with serious mental illness and for whom there is evidence of disparity in treatment compared to the general population.
 Additionally, the measures were adapted from existing measures and use a "hybrid" data collection (administrative data combined with chart review) method.
-The committee recommended the developers take action to reduce burden as much as possible, however, not necessarily stratify the measures. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X - 8.
-Board of Directors Vote: Yes/No - 9.
-Appeals
+The Committee recommended the developers take action to reduce burden as much as possible, however, not necessarily stratify the measures.
+The Committee did not feel the additional comments, nor information provided by the developer, warranted a re-vote on their prior decision.

+7. Consensus Standards Approval Committee (CSAC) Review (February 19, 2015): Y-12; N-0; A-0 Decision: Approved for endorsement